arc64/www.tecks.co.nz/books/important-learning-and-teaching-events/the-learning-outcomes-hidden-inside-curriculum-goals/the-skills-involved-in-learning-to-write/acquiring-an-adequate-level-of-morphographic-knowledge.md

 ---
+has_children: false
 layout: default
+nav_order: 4
-title: "Acquiring an adequate level of morphographic knowledge "
+title: 'Acquiring an adequate level of morphographic knowledge '
-nav_order: Acquiringanadequatelevelofmorphographicknowledge
-has_children: false
 ---
 # Acquiring an adequate level of morphographic knowledge